Level One Bancorp (NASDAQ:LEVL) Upgraded to “C-” by TheStreet

-TheStreet upgraded shares of Level One Bancorp (NASDAQ:LEVL) from a d rating to a c- rating in a research report sent to investors on Friday, TheStreetRatingsTable reports.
+TheStreet upgraded shares of Level One Bancorp (NASDAQ:LEVL) from a d rating to a c- rating in a report issued on Friday, TheStreetRatingsTable reports.

-LEVL has been the subject of several other research reports.
+Other analysts have also recently issued reports about the stock.
 Zacks Investment Research upgraded shares of Level One Bancorp from a strong sell rating to a hold rating in a research note on Thursday, November 5th.
-Raymond James reiterated a buy rating and issued a $21.00 target price on shares of Level One Bancorp in a research note on Tuesday, September 8th.
-One analyst has rated the stock with a sell rating, two have given a hold rating and one has given a buy rating to the company.
-Level One Bancorp presently has an average rating of Hold and a consensus target price of $20.33.
+Raymond James reissued a buy rating and issued a $21.00 price target on shares of Level One Bancorp in a report on Tuesday, September 8th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and one has assigned a buy rating to the company.
+The stock presently has a consensus rating of Hold and a consensus price target of $20.33.

-Level One Bancorp (NASDAQ:LEVL) last announced its quarterly earnings results on Wednesday, November 4th.
-The company reported $0.62 EPS for the quarter, beating the Zacks’ consensus estimate of $0.57 by $0.05.
+Level One Bancorp (NASDAQ:LEVL) last posted its earnings results on Wednesday, November 4th.
+The company reported $0.62 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.57 by $0.05.
 Level One Bancorp had a net margin of 16.07% and a return on equity of 10.38%.
-On average, equities analysts predict that Level One Bancorp will post 2.15 earnings per share for the current fiscal year.
+On average, research analysts anticipate that Level One Bancorp will post 2.15 EPS for the current year.

-A number of institutional investors and hedge funds have recently bought and sold shares of LEVL.
-EJF Capital LLC bought a new position in Level One Bancorp during the second quarter valued at about $1,149,000.
-BlackRock Inc. lifted its holdings in Level One Bancorp by 10.8% during the third quarter.
+Several hedge funds have recently added to or reduced their stakes in LEVL.
+EJF Capital LLC bought a new position in shares of Level One Bancorp during the 2nd quarter valued at $1,149,000.
+BlackRock Inc. grew its holdings in shares of Level One Bancorp by 10.8% during the 3rd quarter.
 BlackRock Inc. now owns 289,441 shares of the company’s stock valued at $4,515,000 after purchasing an additional 28,323 shares during the last quarter.
-Zhang Financial LLC purchased a new stake in Level One Bancorp during the third quarter valued at about $289,000.
-Advisor Group Holdings Inc. purchased a new stake in Level One Bancorp during the first quarter valued at about $89,000.
-Finally, Morgan Stanley lifted its holdings in Level One Bancorp by 74.8% during the third quarter.
-Morgan Stanley now owns 10,917 shares of the company’s stock valued at $170,000 after purchasing an additional 4,672 shares during the last quarter.
-Institutional investors own 45.27% of the company’s stock.
+Zhang Financial LLC bought a new stake in Level One Bancorp in the 3rd quarter worth $289,000.
+Advisor Group Holdings Inc. bought a new stake in Level One Bancorp in the 1st quarter worth $89,000.
+Finally, Morgan Stanley grew its holdings in Level One Bancorp by 74.8% in the 3rd quarter.
+Morgan Stanley now owns 10,917 shares of the company’s stock worth $170,000 after acquiring an additional 4,672 shares during the last quarter.
+45.27% of the stock is currently owned by institutional investors.

 About Level One Bancorp